 How can I advertise my music, band, album or EP on Somojo?

-All artists on Somojo can use the website and 'live' stream for promoting their music.
+All artists on Somojo can use the website and jukebox for promoting music.

-You can promote your album or EP across most pages of the Somojo 'bradio website, as well as on our 'family' of websites, Somojo Magazine, Somojo2, Bandcloud and Kats Kradle.
+You can promote your album or EP across most pages of the Somojo website, as well as on Somojo Magazine website.

 This is done under a 'Pay what you like' arrangement, for a pre-determined number of weeks.
 This doesn't include a 'free' option.
 Please contact us or any of the websites for details.